loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 ## Spinning Up the Demo

-Once you completed the previous steps, you are ready to see it in action.
+Once you completed the previous steps, you are ready to see the demo in action.
 Run the following command:

 ```bash
 npm run start